EpiphyYT/EpiphyYT.github.io/FromLightGunGamesToFPS.md

 ### Unreal Tournament - Epic Games (1999)

 Unreal Tournament, released in 1999, was built on the first generation of the legendary Unreal Engine and, like Quake III Arena, centered around first-person shooting and multiplayer competition.
-However, while Quake III represented the rise of professional, high-skill esports, Unreal Tournament embodied a more democratized vision of competitive play—accessible, community-driven, and open to creativity.
+As described by Wikipedia (2025), However, while Quake III represented the rise of professional, high-skill esports, Unreal Tournament embodied a more democratized vision of competitive play—accessible, community-driven, and open to creativity.

-Together, these two titles signaled the genre’s full transition from single-player campaigns to network-based multiplayer experiences, redefining what it meant to “play” an FPS in the online era.
+Both these two titles signaled the genre’s full transition from single-player campaigns to network-based multiplayer experiences, redefining what it meant to “play” an FPS in the online era.
 What distinguished Unreal Tournament was its emphasis on openness and community culture: it actively encouraged user-generated content, allowing players to create and share their own maps, modes, and modifications.

 This ethos was deeply rooted in the open-source spirit inherited from the DOOM era, where player tinkering and modding were seen as extensions of the creative process rather than deviations from it.
 The vibrant MOD community that grew around Unreal Tournament would go on to inspire and shape the next generation of mainstream, large-scale shooters, laying the foundation for the rise of iconic franchises and the birth of modern community-driven game development.

 *  Wikipedia contributors.
 (2025b, October 3).
 Unreal tournament.
 Wikipedia. https://en.wikipedia.org/wiki/Unreal_Tournament

 ### CS:GO - Value (2012)
 The Counter-Strike (CS) series, emerging alongside titles like Unreal Tournament and Quake III Arena, belongs to the same historical era of multiplayer FPS evolution—yet its style, philosophy, and design direction diverged dramatically.
-What began as a player-created mod for Half-Life gradually evolved into a standalone, mainstream esports phenomenon, ultimately reshaping the landscape of competitive gaming.
+What began as a player-created mod for Half-Life gradually evolved into a standalone (Wikipedia, 2025), mainstream esports phenomenon, ultimately reshaping the landscape of competitive gaming.

 Unlike the reflex-based, arena-style shooters of its contemporaries, Counter-Strike grounded itself in the real-world context of modern counter-terrorism.
 Its gameplay placed greater emphasis on team coordination, strategic planning, and resource management, shifting the focus from pure mechanical skill to collective tactics and communication.
 This made the game more accessible to a wider audience, turning competitive play from a niche, tech-savvy pursuit into a shared social experience.
 In this sense, Counter-Strike became the milestone marking the transition of competitive shooters from geek culture to the mainstream.